qiuxintao101/cobra/docs/detail.rst

 Specifics for the supervised analysis
 ==========================================

-The following procedure may be useful as a rough guideline:
+The following steps are a good starting point:
   - Start with the default adjusted p-value threshold (0.05)
-  - Categorize into one of the 2 following cases:
+  - The following are examples of common occurences when conducting differential analysis:
-    - (a) There are no or almost none TFs significant: You may use a less stringent adjusted p-value threshold.
-You may check the GSEA result even if the there are very few differential peaks, the GSEA analysis the enrichment of all nearby genes by the ranking of log2fold change in all peaks.
-Some times the subtle change in the peaks may not reach the significant threshold, but the overal ranking of the peak may help idenify the changes accorss the perturbation.
+    - (a) There are very few or 0 significant differential peaks: You may use a less stringent adjusted p-value threshold.
+You may check the GSEA result even if the there are very few differential peaks, the GSEA analysis provides the enrichment of all nearby genes using the ranking of log2fold change in all peaks.
+Sometimes the subtle change in the peaks may not reach the significant threshold, but the overal ranking of the peaks may help identify pathways that reflect changes accross the perturbation.
-    - (B) A lot peaks are significant (say more than 10000): You may use a more stringent adjusted p-value and log2 fold change threshold.
-Check the deeptools heatmap may have more confidence about the differential peaks that is being called in CoBRA.
+    - (B) A lot peaks are significant (say more than 10000): You may use a more stringent adjusted p-value and log2fold change threshold.
+Check the deeptools heatmap to see if called differential peaks are truly differential.